-As an alternative to participating at OFC this year, Intel showed its Tofino 2 12.8Tb/s Ethernet switch using 1.6Tb co-packaged silicone photonic engines at an Intel facility.
+As an alternative to participating at OFC 2020, Intel showed its Tofino 2 12.8Tb/s Ethernet switch using 1.6Tb co-packaged silicone photonic engines at an Intel facility.

 Rockley Photonics demonstrated a 25.6Tb/s OptoASIC in-package switch that resulted from the collaboration of multiple vendors.
 The Rockley 800G LightDriver optical engine was integrated by Accton with copper BiPassTGA technology from Molex and Samtec’s Si-Fly copper solutions.
 TE Connectivity provided extreme density XLA and CP fine pitch LGA interconnects.
 Partnering between competitive suppliers to advance a new technology may represent an important wave of the future as manufacturers of advanced products require deep expertise from multiple sources.

 Co-packaged devices face some daunting challenges, especially in establishing standards, but large cloud providers, including Facebook and Microsoft, are dedicated to creating guidelines for designers and manufacturers of co-packaged optics.

 400GbE is moving closer to mainstream.
 The Ethernet Alliance demonstrated 400GbE fabric-related test equipment, switch modules, and an 800G OSFP cable assembly.
 400G QSFP-DD pluggable modules using silicon photonic technology are now available.